Command Options and Wildcards

 % cmd opts args

-where mutiple options (here called opts
+where multiple options (here called opts

 ) and arguments (args